nomeata/haskell-via-sokoban/03-polymorphism.md

 ### Lists

-Of course, the standard library comes with a suitable data type, but let us, for the sake of learning, define it outself.
+Of course, the standard library comes with a suitable data type, but let us, for the sake of learning, define it ourself.
 Just like we used recursion in functions to replace loops, we can use recursion in types to implement lists:

 ```haskell